MKowal2/MKowal4.github.io/_posts/2020-01-19-Entropy-and-Mutual-Information:-A-Brief-Review.md

 The next thing to understand, when the end goal is to understand mutual information, is the intuition behind joint entropy.
 Now joint entropy is very similar to entropy, except that joint entropy is the entropy of *two* events occuring.
 We again denote these events as random variables $X$ and $Y$ and the question "what is the joint entropy of $X$ and $Y$?" can be understood as "how uncertain are we about the outcome of events $X$ and $Y$ when they occur?".
 Not surprisingly, the equation is the same as the equation for entropy, except the summation is over both random variables.

 \begin{equation}
-H(X)=-\sum_{y \in Y}\sum_{x\in X}P(x)logP(x)
+H(X)=-\sum_{y \in \mathcal{Y}}\sum_{x\in \mathcal{X}}P(x)logP(x)
 \end{equation}

-One thing that helps me understand some of the intuition behind these equations is viewing it as a weighted average of sorts.
+One thing that helps me understand some of the intuition behind these equations is viewing it as an *expectation* (basically a weighted average).
 You know when you calculate grades for a class?
 You take the sum of the grades you have, multiplied by the weight of each grade, right?
 Well its exact same for entropy and joint entropy, except the 'grades' are the uncertainty (or *information content*) and the weighting of each uncertainty value is the probability of that(those) specific event(s) occuring, summed over all possible events.

 ### Mutual Information